functionguyy/technical_art/C_tutorials/c_variables.md

 int /* int is a  keyword in C */
 ```
 **You should always remember that uppercase and lowercase letters are distinct
-in C. Therefore, the identifier `sum`, `Sum`, and `SUM` are different.**
+in C. Therefore, the identifiers `sum`, `Sum`, and `SUM` are different.**

 Programming best practices recommends that you construct identifiers that
-reflect the intended use of the variable.
+reflects their intended use.

 ## What is a type?
-A type is the classification that specify the kind of values a variable can
+A type is the classification that specify the kind of values an identifier can
-store.
+store or manipulate.

 C is a statically typed language.
-This means that before a variable can be used
+This means all identifiers must be associated
-it must first be declared with a specific type.
-The type of a variable
+with a type.

-specifies to the compiler
+The type specified for an identifier indicates the following to the compiler:

 - The kind of values that are acceptable to be stored through the variable
 - The acceptable range of values that can be stored through the variable
 - The amount of storage space that should be reserved for the variable
 - The computations that should be allowed to be performed with the variable

-If any of the above conditions cannot be satisfied for the specified type of a
+If any of the above conditions cannot be satisfied for the specified type of an
-variable, the compiler generates an error message.
+identifier, the compiler generates an error message.

 ## Fundamental types in C
 C supports three (3) fundamental types: